-This growth brought about a serious diminishing in clarity concerning the vertical delimitation of powers between the two legal orders in the Union.
-Borders and the cross-border requirement, in this context, enables distribution of power between the EU and the Member State.
-Such developments have been criticized, since they make unclear the divide between the scopes of national and EU law.
-Especially and in connection with our subject, the consecration of this new connecting factor necessarily weakens or at least minimizes the significance of the "cross-border test".
-The facts in Zambrano are quite illuminating in this perspective.
-The Court has developed the personal scope of application of Union law in such a manner that EU citizens who have never moved to another Member State can claim rights as EU citizens not only for themselves, but also for their family even if the latter are third-country nationals, when it is necessary in order to ensure that Union citizens can exercise their freedom of movement effectively.
-The reasoning of the Court is based on the fact that even if the children of Mr. and Mrs. Zambrano who always lived in Belgium, had never crossed any European member borders, the refusal to grant their parents a right of residence would, in fact, lead them to have to leave European territory to return with them to Colombia.
-Consequently, denying a right of residence to the parents of these children, who are European citizens, would deprive them of the effective enjoyment of their rights as European citizens.
+corollary of the limited scope of application of EU law and the system of multi-level governance, finds its expression in the "purely internal rule"-a construct of the ECJ indicating the absence of any cross-border element.
+In the landmark Saunder case, the Court held that the treaty "does not however aim to restrict the power of the Member States to lay down restrictions, within their own territory, on the freedom of movement of all persons subject to their jurisdiction in implementation of domestic criminal law".7 In the same vein, the ECJ pointed out that "Consideration of the limits which the national legislature may have placed on the application of Community law to purely internal situations, to which it is applicable only through the operation This growth brought about a serious diminishing in of the national legislation, is a matter for domestic clarity concerning the vertical delimitation of powers law and hence falls within the exclusive jurisdiction of between the two legal orders in the Union.
+Borders and the courts of the Member State."8 The consequence the cross-border requirement, in this context, enables is that in a purely internal situation, EU law cannot distribution of power between the EU and the Member be applied.
+Therefore, in that regard, borders appear State.
+Such developments have been criticized, since necessary for EU law to apply.
+Without crossing an they make unclear the divide between the scopes of inter-state border.
+Union law is not intended to apply. national and EU law.
+Especially and in connection with Union law therefore needs, first and foremost, state our subject, the consecration of this new connecting borders for the simple reason that it is their crossing factor necessarily weakens or at least minimizes the significance of the "cross-border test".
+The facts in which triggers the application of Union law.
+Starting Zambrano are guite illuminating in this perspective. from this statement, it explains also why the European Court of Justice retains a broad understanding of the The Court has developed the personal scope of appliconcept of border in order to extend the scope of cation of Union law in such a manner that EU citizens EU law.
+In fact, if a citizen from a Member State has who have never moved to another Member State can been working and living in this State but, for personal claim rights as EU citizens not only for themselves, but reason, decides to move to another Member State and also for their family even if the latter are third-country continues to carry out his or her economic activities in nationals, when it is necessary in order to ensure that the previous one, the Court considers that the Treaty Union citizens can exercise their freedom of movement effectively.
+The reasoning of the Court is based on the provisions apply since, by crossing the border and residing in another State, he or she became a migrant fact that even if the children of Mr. and Mrs. Zambrano worker.9 who always lived in Belgium, had never crossed any European member borders, the refusal to grant their parents a right of residence would, in fact, lead them to have to leave European territory to return with them to Colombia.
+Consequently, denving a right of residence to the parents of these children, who are European citizens, would deprive them of the effective enjoyment of their rights as European citizens.
 However, even if it blurs the concept of borders and its implication, it does not compromise its relevance in detecting a restriction on freedom of movement.